Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.md

     drop-down list, and configure partitions and replication factor, and tenant (set to default).
-8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right hand side of each cluster row.
+8. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right-hand side of each cluster row.
 9. Open the `application.properties` file located in the [klaw/cluster-api/src/main/resources] directory.